d-bl/GroundForge/README.md

 Requirements

 - [sbt] 0.13.7 or higher
-- a browser with proper SVG support, for example FireFox, Chrome, Safari but not Internet Explorer.
+- a browser with proper SVG support, for example FireFox or Safari but not Internet Explorer.
+  Chrome has proper SVG support but with the default settings it has intranet problems.

 Steps